gaswelder/che/README.md

 like this:

 	int a, b, c;

-In Che it is also possible to do that with struct members and function
-parameters:

 	struct vec {
 		int x, y, x;
 	};

+In Che it is also possible to do that with sfunction parameters:

 	struct vec sum(struct vec a, b) {
 		...
 	}

-The original C rules still apply: pointer and array notations "stick" to the identifiers, not the type, so in the following example the structure `foo` has `char` member 'a' and `char *` member 'b':
+The original C rules still apply: pointer and array notations "stick" to the identifiers, not the type.

-	struct foo {
-		char a, *b;
-	};

 ## No preprocessor